Get Best Treatment For Amblyopia/ Lazy Eye

 ● Increased complaints of eye strain.

-Amblyopia Therapy Software - How Is Amblyopia/Lazy Eye Treated?
+Amblyopia Therapy Software - How is Amblyopia/Lazy Eye Treated?

 If left untreated, a lazy eye may worsen and lead to permanent visual impairment.
 Therefore, the goal of treatment is to help improve vision in the lazy eye and thereby optimize binocular vision.